isomerpages/mti-osir/_resources/Frequently Asked Questions/FAQs: Transfer of Functions and Powers.md

 <li><input type="checkbox" id="accordion1">
 <label for="accordion1">What powers have been retained by the Minister for Trade and Industry, and what powers have been transferred to the relevant Ministers?</label><div>
-<p>Only the functions and powers of the Minister for Trade and Industry under Part 3 (other than section 17 and Division 6) and section 38 of the Significant Investments Review Act (SIRA) have been transferred to the respective relevant Minister for the specified designated entities, as set out in the notification published in the [Government Gazette](https://www.egazette.gov.sg/).</p>
+<p>Only the functions and powers of the Minister for Trade and Industry under Part 3 (other than section 17 and Division 6) and section 38 of the Significant Investments Review Act (SIRA) have been transferred to the respective relevant Minister for the specified designated entities, as set out in the notification published in the <a href="https://www.egazette.gov.sg/" rel="noopener nofollow" target="_blank">Government Gazette</a>.</p>
 </div></li>

 <li><input type="checkbox" id="accordion2">